Frequently Asked Questions

 - Want more info on ground vs express shipping?
 Check out our blog post about how we ship your order.

-We ship via Fedex.
+We ship via UPS.

 Everything is vacuum sealed, frozen, and shipped with dry ice within a 3 day transit time.

 If your cooler still contains dry ice on arrival, wear gloves to remove the bag from the cooler and place the bag outdoors.
 Once completely evaporated dispose of the plastic bag.

 Dry ice is solidified carbon dioxide.
 As the -109°F substance absorbs heat, it turns directly into a gas, releasing carbon dioxide into the air.

 Do not place dry ice in water or other liquids.